The Short Answer

 2. Debt Ratio

-YETI typically carries only a modest term loan against a healthy cash position.
-Confirm the debt-to-market-cap ratio against the 33% threshold at the time of investment.
+YETI carries only modest term debt against a healthy cash position.
+The transparent filing-based debt/assets ratio is shown above; any market-cap denominator should be checked separately with the methodology and data source used by the investor.
 Any term loan is a conventional, interest-bearing instrument.

 3. Discretionary Demand